 Applications can be completed online through the Graduate School of Arts and Sciences (GSAS).
 This link is for the GSAS home page: http://gsas.nyu.edu/object/grad.admissions.onlineapp.
 From here, click on the Application Resource Center link for the online application and GSAS application guide.

-Note: The I/O program also requires a supplemental application question which is posted on this page below.
-Questions are typically posted 60 days prior to the due date.
+Note: The I/O program also requires a supplemental case study which is typically posted 60 days prior to the due date, below.

 Note: Given the extremely competitive nature of the I/O program, serious consideration of the most qualified applicants may result in offers being extended beginning one month post-deadline.

-The I/O Open House is an opportunity to hear from the Program Coordinator about the details of the program, ask questions, and meet students and alumni of the program.
-For information about the I/O Open House schedule and how to RSVP, click here: http://psych.nyu.edu/programs/ma/openhouse.html.
+The I/O Information Session is an opportunity to hear from the Program Coordinator about the details of the program, ask questions, and meet students and alumni of the program.
+For information about the I/O Information Session schedule and how to RSVP, click here: http://psych.nyu.edu/programs/ma/openhouse.html.

 Supplemental I/O Application Question (required for all applicants)

 Below is the required supplemental case study for the Spring and Summer 2016 applications (October 1, 2015 deadline).

 The NYU I/O Psychology M.A.
 Program requires a case study.
 This supplemental document provides an opportunity for applicants to put Psychology and Science into practice (as expected in the program).
 It represents a realistic preview of how one might be engaged to drive consultative intervention aimed at improving conditions for employers and employees alike.